 This meeting aims to answer questions, support one another, and stay up to date on tech trends that may affect older adults in our communities.

-While we hope you will participate in all live training, we understand schedules don’t always align.
+While we hope you will participate in the entire training, we understand schedules don’t always align.

-If you can’t make it to one or more webinar sessions, you may watch the recordings.
-Recordings will be posted no later than one week after the live event.
+If you can’t make it to one or more sessions, you may watch the recordings.
+Recordings will be made available as soon as possible after the live event.

 As a tech mentor, you will be trained on topics such as forming effective mentor/mentee relationships, teaching essential tech skills, and utilizing accessibility tools for older adults with physical or cognitive disabilities.